labbces/CoCoView/README.md

 ### --alphaColor [-a]
 Codons are collored accrding to the amino acid it encodes.
 The color pallets available are: "weblogo_protein (default)", "charge", "chemistry" and "hydrophobicity", demonstred bellow:
 ![alt text](https://github.com/labbces/CoCoView/blob/main/images/AlphaColors.png)
-To add a custom pallet, set alphaColor as "custom" and add a json file in [-c]() option.
+To add a custom pallet, set alphaColor as "custom" and add a json file in [-c (customPalleteFile)](https://github.com/labbces/CoCoView#--custompalettefile--c) option.

 ### --customPaletteFile [-c]
-To use different color pattern, it is possible to add a customable .json file, selecting "custom" to --alphaColor [-a]() and the path to the JSON file after -c option.
+To use different color pattern, it is possible to add a customized one, selecting "custom" to --alphaColor [(-a)](https://github.com/labbces/CoCoView#--alphacolor--a) and the path to a JSON (.json) file to -c option.

 ### --degreeOfUncertainty [-d]